 by Mike Coughlin

-Mike is an Ontario-based, long-time triathlete and coach with experience at all distances, including a second place at the 2011 Ultraman World Championships as well as multiple ironman finishes.
+Mike is an Ontario-based, long-time triathlete and coach with experience at all distances, including Ultraman Canada and Hawaii.
 To learn more about Mike, you can visit his personal blog.